kishalaybanerjee/Movie-Suggestion-System/README.md

 6. I have been generating 3 recommendations for each choice, and in cases where 3 don't exist, I have added handlers to take care of those scenarios.

-~~I am currently working on looking at the country data for recommendations, and I will be updating this Readme as I progress further.
+~~I am currently working on looking at the country data for recommendations, and I will be updating this Readme as I progress further~~.

 ## **Recommendations Based On Country**